guptaanu412/example-course-specs/README.md

 its learning objectives,
 a short blurb for the course catalog, and its prerequisites.
-(Doing this earlier often wastes effort, since material may be added or cut in Step 4.)
+Doing this earlier often wastes effort, since material may be added or cut in Step 5 (Course Outline).

 Output: learning objectives, course overview, and prerequisites.